A good wheel and handbuilding clay body, dark in fired color at Cone 6. Iron colorants in body enhance most glaze color developments.

 |

-A medium-sized grog version of our popular Cone 5 B Mix clay body with the addition of Red clay to achieve a warm Orange Brown color.
-Very forgiving during drying and good for forming larger sized objects.
+Our popular ^5 B-Mix body with the addition of medium grog and Red clay to achieve a warm Orange Brown color.
+Very forgiving during drying and good for larger forms.

 |